Age in Place or Move? How to Decide Where to Live in Retirement

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Tennenbaum says it’s not uncommon for him to go into a potential client’s home, have a short conversation about what it might cost to install the proper upgrades to age in place only to not hear back.
-Upon follow up, some say they have decided to move instead.
+Tennenbaum says it’s not uncommon for him to go into a potential client’s home, have a short conversation about what it might cost to install the proper upgrades to age in place, only to not hear back.
+Upon follow-up, some say they have decided to move instead.

 The same applies to deciding to age in place or move.
 To help you break it down, here’s a look at the factors you should consider.

-Do you live in a Peter Pan home?
+Retirement living: do you live in a Peter Pan home?

 Coined by Jon Pynoos, a professor emeritus of gerontology at the University of Southern California, a Peter Pan home is one built for people who will never get old.

 These houses typically have multi-levels or at least stairs, narrow hallways, inaccessible bathrooms and inadequate lighting.
-They aren’t designed to prevent falls or provide independence no matter how old you are.
+They aren’t designed to prevent falls or provide independence, no matter how old you are.

 If your home checks off most of those boxes, then you have a Peter Pan home.
 That doesn’t mean you can't make upgrades to support aging in place, but it does mean it will likely cost more than if you live in a ranch with an open floor plan.